Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/replication-version-requirements-upgrade-recommendations.md

 On clusters that run Qumulo Core 2.12.5 (and lower), this process requires additional time to resynchronize the clusters by running a full-tree scan after you reconnect the replication relationship.

-1. To temporarily make the target relationship writable for the duration of the upgrade, use the **Make Target Writable** action in the Web UI.
+1. To temporarily make the target relationship writable for the duration of the upgrade, use the **Make Target Writable** action in the Qumulo Core Web UI.

 1. Wait for the upgrade to complete.

-1. Use the **Reconnect Relationship** action in the Web UI.
+1. Use the **Reconnect Relationship** action in the Qumulo Core Web UI.
 {% endif %}